top of page

 IMG_0042 Copy.JPG

-Dr. Lemikin and his team will be at your disposal throughout the rehabilitation process to ensure a quick and safe return to routine.
+Dr. Lamykin and his team will be at your disposal throughout the rehabilitation process to ensure a quick and safe return to routine.

 Possible risks